Open a School

-There are currently three pathways to start your journey to open a school.
+There are currently two pathways to start your journey to open a school.
 Click each link below to learn more:

 The School Prospectus process is for individuals and organizations with a promising school model or concept, but who may require additional time and/or desire expert feedback on their school plans prior to developing a full charter application for formal evaluation.
 Prospectus submissions will receive formative feedback from the district and its third-party partner, and will have the opportunity to seek support from district partners with experience in school development.
 The School Prospectus is optional, but encouraged for individuals and organizations interested in participating in a future charter application cycle.

 - Prospectus Application (Released December 22, 2017).
 Further revisions to the Prospectus may be made prior to January 12, 2018.

 The OPSB Charter RFA process is for individuals and organizations who are seeking to open schools not earlier than Fall 2019-20, and who are prepared for a rigorous and comprehensive formal charter application evaluation.
 RFA submissions will proceed through the statutorily-required charter school application evaluation process, including reviews by district staff and an independent evaluation team.

 Louisiana law sets out specific requirements for all groups submitting charter applications for either new-start Type 1 charter school or conversion of an existing public school into a Type 3 charter school: